 Gas credit cards are an excellent way to reduce the effect of spending for gasoline each and every week.
 Depending on your situation, there may be a few options that suit your gas purchasing needs and after careful review, one gas rebate credit card stands out amongst the rest.

-Ink Cash® Business Credit Card New cardholders approved for the Ink Cash card can earn $200 bonus cash back.
+Ink Cash® Business Credit Card New cardholders approved for the Ink Cash card can earn $300 bonus cash back.
 In order to qualify for the cash back bonus you must spend $3,000 on purchases in the first three months from account opening.
-The card also offers 5% cash back on on the first $25,000 spent in combined purchases within categories appropriate for business owners, such as purchases in office supply stores, cable services and telecommunication services each account anniversary year.
+The card also offers 5% cash back on on the first $25,000 spent in combined purchases within categories appropriate for business owners, such as purchases in office supply stores and internet, cable, and telecommunication services each account anniversary year.
 The 2% cash back on the first $25,000 spent in combined purchases each account anniversary at gas stations and dining at restaurant benefits consumers who are looking for these rewards.

 Disclaimer: This content is not provided or commissioned by American Express.
 Opinions expressed here are author’s alone, not those of American Express, and have not been reviewed, approved or otherwise endorsed by American Express.
 This site may be compensated through American Express Affiliate Program.